verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 />
 ```

 Note that we're using the `img` HTML tag and not the `picture` tag, since the latter is not necessary in this case.
+I'll dig into the `picture` tag use cases later.

 ### Script inclusion

 We need a library to load the `.lazy` images as they enter the viewport.
-There are more than one libraries to have your images loaded lazily, but I've been writing [vanilla-lazyload](http://verlok.github.io/lazyload/) since November 2014 and I advice to use it because it's blazing fast, versatile, and lightweight as hell (4 kb minified, less than 2 kb gzipped).
+There are more than one libraries to have your images loaded lazily.
+Since November 2014 I've been writing [vanilla-lazyload](http://verlok.github.io/lazyload/)  and I advice to use it because it's blazing fast, versatile, and lightweight as hell (4 kb minified, less than 2 kb gzipped).

 Internet Explorer doesn't support responsive images, but given that only the last version of Internet Explorer (11) stuck around and it has almost disappeared from our radars, I'd suggest NOT to use a responsive images polyfill for it, and just rely on the image specified in the `src` attribute instead.